Shropshire Union Railways and Canal Company: History

 In 1844, the Ellesmere and Chester Canal Company, which owned the broad canals from Ellesmere Port to Chester and from Chester to Nantwich, with a branch to Middlewich, began discussions with the narrow Birmingham and Liverpool Junction Canal, which ran from Nantwich to Autherley, where it joined the Staffordshire and Worcestershire Canal.
 The two companies had always worked together, in a bid to maintain their profits against competition from the railways, and amalgamation seemed to be a logical step.
-An agreement was worked out by August, and the two companies then sought an Act of Parliament to authorise the takeover.
-This was granted on 8 May 1845, when the larger Ellesmere and Chester Canal Company was formed.
+An agreement was worked out by August, and the two companies then sought an act of Parliament to authorise the takeover.
+This was granted as the Ellesmere and Chester Canal Company Act 1845 (8 & 9 Vict. c. ii) on 8 May 1845, when the larger Ellesmere and Chester Canal Company was formed.

-Reformation as a joint canal - railway company
+Reformation as a joint canal–railway company

 Almost immediately, a committee was set up to look at options for converting all or part of the canals into railways, and extending the network.
 Although they had already tried using a steam tug to haul a train of boats, they realised that not all of their canals were suitable for such use, and that a locomotive on a railway with good gradients offered a better solution.
 The Staffordshire and Worcestershire Canal were alarmed by the announcement that many of the canals might close, on the basis that removal of one would have a serious effect on another, and sought to oppose the action.

 The committee met with the railway engineer Robert Stephenson on 24 July 1845, who suggested that various schemes should be joined together to avoid competition in Parliament.
 George Loch, who was on the board of the Ellesmere and Chester Canal, worked on the details for what would become the Shropshire Union, which involved amalgamation of several railway and canal companies.
 Among the canals to be included in the larger scheme were the Eastern and Western branches of the Montgomery Canal, the Shrewsbury Canal and the Shropshire Canal.
 While much of the canal network would be converted to railways, some 80 to 90 mi would be retained in water, including the Shrewsbury Canal, the Shropshire Canal, and the line from Ellesmere Port via Barbridge to Middlewich, which served the trade in salt.